slamora/brackets-wiki/Brackets-Server-Smoke-Tests.md

 Server Setup
 ============
 You will need an HTTP server for these tests.
 Options are:
-* Setup a local wamp or mamp server.
+* Setup a local server (e.g. wamp/mamp/lamp).
-* Use a remote server on intranet with drive mapped to local machine.
+* Use a remote server with drive mapped to local machine.
-* _Future:_ Use Brackets built-in node server with HTTP plugin
+* _Future:_ Use Brackets built-in node server with HTTP plugin.

 Setup
 =====